 The DHHR responds and argues in favor of the circuit court's termination of petitioner's parental rights.
 According to the DHHR, there was a legitimate finding that the petitioner was an abusing parent and that the children were abused and/or neglected.
-Citing West Virginia Code §46-6-5(a), the DHHR argues that such a finding triggers the circuit court's analysis of its disposition options, and that termination was proper because of petitioner's continued drug abuse and her failure to comply with the terms of her improvement periods.
+The DHHR argues that such a finding triggers the circuit court's analysis of its disposition options.
+According to the DHHR, petitioner continued to deny he even had a drug problem, refused treatment, and failed to fully participate in regular visitation.
+Therefore, the DHHR argues that the circuit court was correct to find that there was no reasonable likelihood that the conditions of abuse or neglect could be substantially corrected.
 The guardians ad litem for the children respond jointly and also argue in favor of the circuit court's termination of petitioner's parental rights.
-The guardians argue that the petitioner's admission to drug abuse and the fact that the children had not been attending school were sufficient to support revocation.
-Further, the guardians argue that petitioner was habitually addicted to drugs such that her proper parenting skills were impaired, and that she failed to follow through with the family case plan or other rehabilitative efforts.
+The guardians argue that the petitioner's admission to drug abuse and the fact that the children had not been attending school were sufficient to support revocation of petitioner's improvement period.
+Further, the guardians argue that petitioner was denied a second improvement period because he failed to show that he was likely to fully participate in the same.
+Lastly, the guardians argue that petitioner was habitually addicted to drugs such that his proper parenting skills were impaired, and further that he failed to follow through with the family case plan or other rehabilitative efforts.